 Prior to re-opening, teachers and subject leaders identified which key experiences, learning, skills and objectives had not been covered during lockdown.
 Key documents were created, which teachers refer to throughout this academic year, to ensure opportunities are planned in to cover this missed learning.

-The recovery curriculum was initially planned for the first half of the autumn term but aspects of PSHE, physical and mental education have continued into the second half of the autumn term, alongside the phase learning themes.
+The recovery curriculum was initially planned for the first half of the autumn term however aspects of PSHE, physical and mental education have continued into the second half of the autumn term and spring term.
 During the autumn term teachers prioritise daily English, Maths, Physical Activity, Regular PSHE/circle time opportunities and RE linked to our values and community.
-In addition, each week will have a phase weekly focus linked to core or foundation subjects.
-This part of planning for the recovery curriculum is guided by subject leaders.
+Following the national lockdowns teachers have prioritised gaps in learning and wellbeing.

-At the start of the autumn term, teachers planned in regular opportunities to assess the children’s knowledge and understanding in their previous year’s curriculum to identify misconceptions and gaps in learning.
-Over the course of this academic year, skills and knowledge not embedded or covered in the previous year, will be planned for and taught throughout the academic year.
+Following national lockdown, teachers planned in regular opportunities to assess the children’s knowledge and understanding in their previous year’s/terms curriculum to identify misconceptions and gaps in learning.
+Over the course of this academic year, skills and knowledge not embedded or covered in the previous year, will be planned for and taught.

 For details of our PSHE recovery curriculum please click here.